talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 ### 3. Combine association statistics across metacohorts

-We combined CNV association statistics across metacohorts for each sliding window using a random-effects meta-analysis model.
+We combined CNV association statistics across metacohorts for each sliding window using the Mantel-Haenszel meta-analysis method for fourfold-tables of count data.

-This model was implemented using `rma.uni()` from [the `metafor` package in R](https://cran.r-project.org/web/packages/metafor/metafor.pdf).
+This model was implemented using `rma.mh()` from [the `metafor` package in R](https://cran.r-project.org/web/packages/metafor/metafor.pdf).

+Given that rare CNV counts per window are (_i_) sparse and (_ii_) zero-inflated, and furthermore that (_iii_) the case & control sample sizes are unbalanced for most phenotype groups (_e.g._, frequently >10- to 100-fold more controls than cases), we implemented an empirical continuity correction as proposed by [Sweeting _et al._, _Stat.
+Med._, 2004.](https://onlinelibrary.wiley.com/doi/10.1002/sim.1761)

 Each phenotype & CNV were meta-analyzed separately for a total of three meta-analyses per phenotype.